gerassimos/dgs19/docs/D_S06_L01_Docker_Network_Concepts.md

 ## Network driver - host (1)
  - Host network `--network=host`
  - It is also possible for a container to be connected directly to the physical network of the host with use of the `--network host` option.
- - In this case, the virtual network is not used at all and there is no isolation between the host machine and the container.
+ - In this case, the virtual network is **not used** at all and there is **no isolation** between the host machine and the container.
- - In general, it is  recommended not to use this type of network driver for security reasons, since in thiw case there is no network isolation.
+ - In general, it is **NOT recommended** to use this type of network driver for security reasons, since in this case there is no network isolation.
  - For instance, if we run a container that runs a web server on port 80 using host networking, the web server is available on port 80 of the host machine.

 ---

  ## Network driver - host (2)
  - Example:
-    - This could be the case of a special application such as a *redis cluster* where the containers that are part of the cluster require access to the physical network interface to work properly.
+    - This could be the case of a special application such as a **redis cluster** where the containers that are part of the cluster require access to the physical network interface to work properly.
     - Ref: https://slidr.io/parisk/stateful-applications-on-docker-swarm#19

 ---

 ## Network driver - none
  - Network disable `--network=none`
- - We can also completely isolate a running container by disabling the networking stack with use of the `--network none` option
+ - We can also **completely isolate** a running container by disabling the networking stack with use of the `--network none` option
  - Example:
    - This could be the case of a container executing operations only on the local file system, where there is no need for network access.